OAI/OpenAPI-Specification/registries/_format/byte.md

 Base type: `{{ page.base_type }}`.

-The `{{page.slug}}` format represents any sequece of octets encoded as a base64 string.
+The `{{page.slug}}` format represents any sequence of octets encoded as a base64 string.
 This format entry is to ensure future versions of OpenAPI maintain compatibility with [OpenAPI 3.0.x](https://spec.openapis.org/oas/v3.0.0).

 {% if page.issue %}
 ### GitHub Issue